-Objective Performance Measure/Target 4/1/17-3/31/18 4/1/18-3/31/19 Improve the interoperability and linkage between the linear referencing system, road characteristics data, and the crash data system (TEAAS).
+Objective Performance Measure/Target 4/1/18-3/31/19 4/1/19-3/31/20 Improve the interoperability and linkage between the linear referencing system, road characteristics data, and the crash data system (TEAAS).
 Successful implementation of a distributed ownership model for capturing and maintaining roadway data elements.
-Integration with various business units is ongoing.
 Ongoing.
 Integrated 7 business units.
+Completed.
+Upgrading system to newer version.
 Ability of external customers to add or edit data to the primary roadway characteristics file.
-Future effort Future effort, evaluating a tie in connection with the state's next gen 9-1-1 (address system).
-Ability to integrate crashes from non-system roadways into the statewide LRS.
-Project underway to provide functionality to link crashes on non-system roads to LRS non-system Updated non-system roads in all but 3 counties in NC.
+Future effort, evaluating a tie in connection with the state's next gen 9-1-1 (address system).
+Future effort, state's next gen 9-1- 1 data is not yet available.
+Ability to integrate crashes from non- system roadways into the statewide LRS.
+Updated non-system roads in all but 3 counties in NC.
+99/100 counties have been updated.
+Goal is to have them updated every three months.

-Objective Performance Measure/Target 4/1/17-3/31/18 4/1/18-3/31/19 roads for spatial display purposes.
 Update TEAAS application to place crashes on local roads (goal complete Dec 2019).
+Completed.
 Conduct a feasibility assessment of the development of supplemental roadway files that may be used in safety analysis.
 (Examples include horizontal curves and grades.)
 Feasibility report that includes priorities for the development of supplemental files.
-Collecting data for all state-maintained roadways.
 Ongoing - data collection on secondary roads through pavement collection effort.
+Ongoing.
+Data has been collected, but not delivered.
 Explore the feasibility of an intersection database (in support of FHWA Fundamental Data Elements (FDE)).
 Feasibility report.
-Pilot project complete 2017 for rural, stop controlled intersections.
-Currently exploring options for the development of an enterprise level intersection database.
 Waiting on FHWA AEGIST Guidebook (expected September 2019).
-Improve data quality control for roadway data elements.
-Investigate what data quality control measures are in place currently.
-Ongoing Proposed GHSP project to address this.
+Guidebook has been released.
+Joined FHWA AEGIST Pooled Fund study; five-year project to evaluate